PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 |br|

-Compute and storage resources, and worker node
+Computing and storage resources, and worker node
 ------------------------------------------------
-Compute resource providers offer the compute resources with processing capabilities, such as the grid, HPC centers, and commercial cloud services.
+computing resource providers offer the computing resources with processing capabilities, such as the grid, HPC centers, and commercial cloud services.
-A worker node is the minimum unit in each compute resource, which is a (virtual) host, a host cluster, or a slot on a host, depending on workload or resource configuration, and represents a combination of CPUs, memory, and a scratch disk to process workload.
+A worker node is the minimum unit in each computing resource, which is a (virtual) host, a host cluster, or a slot on a host, depending on workload or resource configuration, and represents a combination of CPUs, memory, and a scratch disk to process workload.
 Storage resource providers accommodate data storage needs.
 A storage resource is composed of a persistent data storage with disk, tape, or their hybrid, and a storage management service running on top of it.
-Association between compute and storage resources can be arbitrary but in most cases resources from the same provider are associated with each other.
+Association between computing and storage resources can be arbitrary but in most cases resources from the same provider are associated with each other.

-PanDA integrates heterogeneous compute and storage resources to provide a consistent interface to users.
-Users can seamlessly process their workload on compute resources while taking input data from storage resources and uploading output data to storage resources, without paying attention to the details of compute and storage technologies.
+PanDA integrates heterogeneous computing and storage resources to provide a consistent interface to users.
+Users can seamlessly process their workload on computing resources while taking input data from storage resources and uploading output data to storage resources, without paying attention to the details of computing and storage technologies.

 -----